 When Christopher started kindergarten, she became a kindergarten assistant in a Waldorf home kindergarten.
 In 1993-1995 she worked at Live Oak Waldorf School in their kindergarten.
 She did the Kindergarten training at Rudolf Steiner College and has a B.A. in Liberal Studies.

-Suzanne Scirpo was raised in a small farming community in North-Western Pennsylvania.
+Suzanne was raised in a small farming community in North-Western Pennsylvania.
 She moved west to Colorado where her interest in Theatre began.
-She graduated from the University of California, Santa Cruz with an emphasis in Dance Lighting.
+She graduated from University of California, Santa Cruz with a degree in Theatre Arts and an emphasis in Dance Lighting.
 After Santa Cruz she headed to New York City, working for Dance Theatre of Harlem and other dance and theatre company’s.
 Suzanne’s two children brought her to Waldorf Education and eventually to Yuba River Charter School in 1998.
-Suzanne’s passion for Waldorf Education inspired her to further her education.
-She completed her California state credential, Foundation Studies and is currently enrolled in Year Two of her Early Childhood Training.
+After working at YRCS in various supportive roles she joined the faculty in 2009.
+She completed her Foundation Studies and Early Childhood Training at the Rudolph Steiner College.
 She is currently the Sweet Pea and Honey Dew Kindergarten Teacher.

 Kevin knew he wanted to teach in a setting that honored and encouraged an appreciation for nature, and set out in search for an educational model that he found truly thoughtful and considerate of children’s needs.
 Only having heard briefly about Waldorf education in the past, Kevin became curious decided to travel to Fair Oaks and attend an open house event at Rudolf Steiner College, where he participated in a lecture where students were discussing freedom and what it meant to be truly free.
 Impressed to see an educational philosophy that first trained and encouraged teachers to think about the nature of freedom as a foundational course of study, Kevin decided to enroll in a Waldorf teacher training program that Fall.
 He has been very devoted to Waldorf education ever since, and is currently continuing his education at Rudolf Steiner college.